raspberrypilearning/hello-world/en/step_4.md

   print(fire * roll)
 --- /code ---

-To print an apostrophe `'`, put a backslash `\` before it so Python knows it's part of the text.
+To print an apostrophe `'` in a word like `That's`, put a backslash `\` before it so Python knows it's part of the text.

   --- /task ---